almachelouche/middleman/content/email/IN/prospect/017/figo&aspire.md

 color='''white'''
 segmentelseif = ["(user.CustomAttribute['Segment'] == 'D')"]

 	copy = '''This Dussehra, make a new beginning with Ford.
 Drive home with the spirit of the festival season.
+    <br /><br />
     <span style="font-weight:bold">Buy a Ford Aspire, and get a Gold Coin + upto 10,000 Cash Discount + Exchange Bonus + 7.99% Interest rate, and more. *
     </span>
     <br /><br />